 A Multimodal BOL involves at least two modes of transportation.
-But, a Through BOL, involves the use of one transportation method, i.e. water.
+But, a Through BOL involves using one transportation method, i.e., water.
 However, a Through BOL can have more than one leg of transportation, such as inland water and sea.

 A sea carrier issues the Through BOL.
-If a shipment has three legs and uses three transportation methods – inland water, sea, and land, and the carrier issues a Through BOL, then the carrier will be responsible (shortages, losses, damages) for water passage only.
+Suppose a shipment has three legs and uses three transportation methods – inland water, sea, and land, and the carrier issues a Through BOL.
+In that case, the carrier will be responsible (shortages, losses, damages) for water passage only.

 A Multimodal BOL could prove very convenient for both – exporter and importer.
-As under this BOL, the parties need to take care of only one document for the shipment.
+Under this BOL, the parties need to take care of only one document for the shipment.
 It results in cost-saving, as well as time savings.

 Frequently Asked Questions (FAQs)